Curvature Sets Over Persistence Diagrams: Vietoris-Rips principal persistence sets

-This means that the first interesting choice of $n$ is $n=2k+2$, and in that case, any sample $Y \subset X$ with $|Y|=n$ will produce at most one point in its persistence diagram.
-What's more, this allows us to visualize $\Dvr{2k+2,k}(X)$ by taking all possible such samples $Y \subset X$ and plotting their persistence diagrams in the same axis; see Figure \ref{fig:stack-D-to1}.
-In other words, we plot $\Dvr{2k+2,k}(X)$ as a subset of $\R^2$ where each point $(t_b,t_d) \in \Dvr{2k+2,k}(X)$ corresponds to a possibly non-unique $n$-point sample $Y \subset X$ such that $\dgm_k^\vr(Y) = \{(t_b,t_d)\}$; see Figure \ref{fig:example_S1_configurations} for an example.
-We can take this one step further and color the graph according to the density of the points to obtain a plot of the persistence measure $\Unk{4,1}{\vr}(X)$.
-For these reasons, we give a name to this particular persistence set.
+This means that the first interesting choice of $n$ is $n=2k+2$, and in that case, any sample $Y \subset X$ with $|Y|=n$ will produce only one point in its persistence diagram.
+This case will be focus of the rest of the paper, so we give it a name.